webalys-hq/streamlinehq-npm/README.md

 This is a small library which downloads Streamline assets you have access to into your local folder so that they can be used in your Javascript project.
 This is the only package you need to use Streamline assets, so please uninstall any old Streamline wrapper or private packages if you had them.

-It works with any framework or library.
+It works with any framework.
 You just need NPM and a build system like Webpack which will handle `.svg` files.

 Check an example app in the `docs/latest` folder.

 ## Deprecation of previous packages
-Warning, wrapper packages for React, Angular and Vue are deprecated and will be removed on June 1st 2021.
+Warning, wrapper packages for React, Angular and Vue are deprecated and will be removed on July 1st 2021.
 Please use this new package instead, it provides a much better user experience.

+Also, on July 1st images in production for package version < 3.0 will change.
+Please update your package to 3.0 (if you haven't done so) before that date and ensure that images in your application are rendered correctly, otherwise you might get unexpected results.

 ## How to use
 1. Ensure that you have an active Streamline subscription.